How-Much-Math-Do-You-Need-To-Know-To-Be-A-Software-Engineer---Thumbnail

 How to learn more math to use as a Software Engineer

 But remember: Knowing the basics of math is beneficial.
 And the more you learn, the better and more efficient you’ll be at solving problems for various programming tasks.
-So if you’re ready to learn something new or improve your existing math skills, check out our math courses.
+If you’re ready to learn something new or improve your existing math skills, check out our math courses.
 You might be interested in our probability courses or linear algebra courses, and if data science is your thing, check out our Fundamental Math for Data Science Skill Path.
+Or read this post about programming languages that are used for math and get started with one of those options today.

 Related articles